 If your company pays for its employees’ gas, you’ve bought yourself a costly problem.
 To avoid a fuel card or fuel reimbursement disaster, it’s time to start exploring other options.

-Rising gas prices and company fuel cards
+High gas prices and company fuel cards

 This situation requires a review of company vehicle policies and consideration of how to help employees make ends meet without adopting a program that is prohibitively expensive.